PhilRW/blog/content/post/2026-02-28-metal-arc-ligandro.md

 - public safety
 ---

 Okay, so I'm a software engineer and one of my pastimes is keeping an ear open to various Boulder County public safety dispatch channels (that's what saved my butt back in December 2021).
-I've been working on a system for myself to do computer transcriptions of the dispatch channel just so I can get alerted when they say certain keywords., e.g., if they mention my kids' schools.
+I've been working on a system for myself to do computer transcriptions of these dispatch channels just so I can get alerted when they say certain keywords., e.g., if they mention my kids' schools.
 But relying on computers to interpret radio traffic is iffy at best.

 <!--more-->